-We are committed under the terms of contractual obligations which have various expiration dates, primarily for the rental of premises, computer equipment used in managed IT and business process services contracts and long-term service agreements.
-For the year ended September 30, 2019, the Company increased its commitments by \$650.7 million mainly due to the increase of long-term debt.
+We are committed under the terms of contractual obligations which have various expiration dates, primarily for the rental of premises, computer equipment used in outsourcing contracts and long-term service agreements.
+Other than the classification of operating leases to lease liabilities under IFRS 16, there have been no material changes to these obligations since our year ended September 30, 2019.